exakat/exakat/docs/Rules.rst

 `'htmlentities() <http://www.php.net/htmlentities>`_ and `'htmlspecialchars() <http://www.php.net/htmlspecialchars>`_ are used to prevent injecting special characters in HTML code.
 As a bare minimum, they take a string and encode it for HTML.

 The second argument of the functions is the type of protection.
-The protection may apply to quotes or not, to HTML4 or 5, etc. It is highly recommended to set it explicitly.
+The protection may apply to quotes or not, to HTML 4 or 5, etc. It is highly recommended to set it explicitly.

 The third argument of the functions is the encoding of the string.
-In PHP 5.3, it as 'ISO-8859-1', in 5.4, was 'UTF-8', and in 5.6, it is now default_charset, a php.ini configuration that has the default value of 'UTF-8'.
+In PHP 5.3, it as ``ISO-8859-1``, in 5.4, was ``UTF-8``, and in 5.6, it is now default_charset, a ``php.ini`` configuration that has the default value of ``UTF-8``.
 It is highly recommended to set this argument too, to avoid distortions from the configuration.

 .. code-block:: php